SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 the observation data above is filtered and resampled into:
 ```
 timestamp,value
-2020-01-01 21:00:00+00:00,130
+2020-01-01 13:00:00+00:00,155.0
 ```
-The first hour interval is dropped because two of the four timestamps in the first hour are flagged with `USER FLAGGED`, exceeding the resample threshold.
+The first hour interval is dropped because two of the four timestamps in the first hour are flagged with `NIGHTTIME`, exceeding the resample threshold.

-If we adjust the resample threshold percentage to 50% the first hour interval is included when resampled.
-Because only 50% of the data points in the first hour are flagged with `USER FLAGGED`, the threshold is not *exceeded* and the interval is included.
+If we want to exclude intervals where more than half of the data are flagged with `NIGHTTIME`, we could adjust the resample threshold percentage to 50%.
+The threshold must be *exceeded* for an interval to be excluded.

 Using the filter:
 ```
-Quality Flags: "USER FLAGGED"
+Quality Flags: "NIGHTTIME"
 Discard Before Resample: False
 Resample Threshold Percentage: 50%
 ```
 the observation data above is filtered and resampled into:
 ```
 timestamp,value
-2020-01-01 20:00:00+00:00,225.0
+2020-01-01 12:00:00+00:00,235.0
-2020-01-01 21:00:00+00:00,130.0
+2020-01-01 13:00:00+00:00,155.0
 ```

-#### Discarding data before resample
+#### Discarding erroneous data

-If we choose to discard data before resample, data points will be dropped before the timeseries is resampled into a new interval.
+If we want to remove erroneous data and exclude it from the resampling process, we can set discard before resample to True.

 Using the filter:
 ```
 Quality Flags: "USER FLAGGED"
 Discard Before Resample: True
-Resample Threshold Percentage: 49%
+Resample Threshold Percentage: 50%
 ```

 the observation data above is filtered and resampled into:
 ```
 timestamp,value
-2020-01-01 20:00:00+00:00,210.0
+2020-01-01 12:00:00+00:00,113.33
-2020-01-01 21:00:00+00:00,130.0
+2020-01-01 13:00:00+00:00,155.0
 ```

-In this case, the first interval is included in the resampled data because only two of the four points in the first hour are flagged with `USER FLAGGED`.
-However, the datapoints flagged with `USER FLAGGED` are removed before resampling is performed.
+In this case, the first interval is included in the resampled data because only one point is flagged with `USER FLAGGED`, which does not exceed our 50% resample threshold.
+However, the datapoint flagged with `USER FLAGGED` was dropped before resampling occured which reduces the interval average from 235.0 to 113.33.
-So the value of the first hour is calculated as the average of the points not flagged with `USER FLAGGED` ((270 + 150) /2  = 210).

 #### Filtering for multiple flags